Hip · Postless technique

 • Synovectomy (removal of inflamed tissue)

-Fellowship-trained in hip preservation and sports medicine
+Fellowship-trained in hip preservation and sports medicine.

-What to expect after hip arthroscopy
+What to expect after surgery.

 Day 1